guardian/frontend/docs/03-dev-howtos/06-repressing.md

 * Turn off continuous integration of `Preview` and `CODE facia` (via riff-raff)
 * Block deploys: Add a restriction to [Riff-Raff](https://riffraff.gutools.co.uk/deployment/restrictions)
 * Let team know what you're doing
 * Email core central prod to let them know preview fronts may error
-* Merge to Master
+* Merge to `main`

 #### CODE: get the field into the pressed json